 Why are you so negative about making money with my collection?

 Sorry if I do come off a bit negative here!
 You can absolutely make money collecting books and many people do.
 But if that’s your plan, it will need some work and you should think about approaching it appropriately like a job.
 However, if you focus on collecting books you personally enjoy then you will ensure happiness first, and any money later on will be a bonus!

 Haha, hoarding vs collecting is usually judged through the eye of the beholder (so please don’t look at my groaning shelves unless you’re a fellow collector!).
 But medically speaking, yes there is a difference.
 Both collectors and hoarders are attached to their books, they acquire a lot of them, and they are reluctant to discard them.
 However, hoarders typically suffer some type of impairment from the clutter they accumulate.
 Collectors, on the other hand, are more focussed in what they add to their shelves (choosing particular genres, or authors, etc, not just ‘books’ for the sake of it), they are more selective (often planning what they are going to purchase), and they are also more likely to organise and catalogue their possessions.

 So it’s actually a good sign that you’re so obsessive about having your books in alphabetical order, or lining that series up in publication order, or creating a rainbow display.
 Doctors say so.

 4. I’m poor, how can I build a nice book collection/personal library?

 First of all, remember that you don’t need to collect physical books if you want to read a lot of nice books.
-Project Gutenberg has tens of thousands of free ebooks, including most of the classics.
-Libraries have all the latest releases and backlists that you can read for free.
+Project Gutenberg has many many thousands of free ebooks, including most of the classics.
+Libraries have all the latest releases and lots of backlists that you can read for free.
 Make use of these resources to help you find out what sorts of books are your personal passion.